uyuni-project/tetra/README.md

     unzip apache-maven-3.1.1-bin.zip
     rm apache-maven-3.1.1-bin.zip

-Fourth, you need to show `gjp` how to build your package by running appropriate commands between `gjp dry-run` and `gjp finish`.
+Fourth, you need to show `tetra` how to build your package by running appropriate commands between `tetra dry-run` and `tetra finish`.
 Bash history will be recorded to generate a "starting-point" build script (that will be sufficient in simple cases like this):

     cd ../src/commons-collections/commons-collections-3.2.1-src/
-    gjp dry-run
+    tetra dry-run
-    gjp mvn package
+    tetra mvn package
-    gjp finish
+    tetra finish

-Note that we used `gjp mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
+Note that we used `tetra mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
-Also note that this being a dry-run build, sources will be brought back to their original state after `gjp finish`, as this ensures build repeatability.
+Also note that this being a dry-run build, sources will be brought back to their original state after `tetra finish`, as this ensures build repeatability.

 Finally, generate build scripts, spec files and tarballs in the `output/` directory:

-    gjp generate-all
+    tetra generate-all

-Note that `gjp` will generate files for the commons-collections package and for the binary-only myproject-kit package, which is a special container of all build-time dependencies (basically, the `kit/` folder).
-This will be shared among all packages you might add to your `gjp` project.
+Note that `tetra` will generate files for the commons-collections package and for the binary-only myproject-kit package, which is a special container of all build-time dependencies (basically, the `kit/` folder).
+This will be shared among all packages you might add to your `tetra` project.

 ## In-depth information